Purdue-CS193/homework-0-Sarath-boinbo/index.md

 ## Welcome to GitHub Pages
+## Sarath's First CS193 Homework
+- I like how it's a chill class
+- I like that we learn useful stuff

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.